-However, even though they differ in calories, rice and oats provide comparable amounts of fat and protein.
-Brown rice has 2 grams of fat and 5 grams of protein, and oats have 2 grams of fat and 6 grams of protein.
+However, even though they differ in calories, rice and oatmeal provide comparable amounts of fat and protein.
+Brown rice has two grams of fat and five grams of protein, and oats have two grams of fat and six grams of protein.

-If you have diabetes or are following a low-carbohydrate or reduced carbohydrate meal plan, oats better help you to stay within your daily carb limit.
-A serving of either grain also provides you with about 4 grams of dietary fiber, an indigestible carbohydrate that aids in digestion, cholesterol regulation and weight management.
+If you have diabetes or are following a low-carbohydrate diet or reduced carbohydrate meal plan, oats better help you to stay within your daily carb limit.
+A serving of either grain also provides you with about four grams of dietary fiber, an indigestible carbohydrate that aids in digestion, cholesterol regulation and weight management.

 However, rice provides more niacin and B-6 than oats, while oats have more thiamine than rice.
 These B vitamins play a role in energy metabolism and muscle, nerve and heart function.
 They also help maintain the health of your skin, immune system and digestive system.

 You'll also get essential minerals from eating brown rice and oats.
-Both contain iron, magnesium, phosphorus, maganese and selenium.
+Both contain iron, magnesium, phosphorus, manganese and selenium.
 Oats contain double the iron that rice has.
 In addition, breakfast cereals made with oats are often fortified, meaning they contain added iron.

 Both brown rice and oatmeal require cooking to soften the grains.
-Covering 1 part grain with 1.5 to 2 parts water is adequate to hydrate both the grains.
-However, rice takes 45 minutes to 1 hour to cook, whereas regular, old fashioned oats take only about 7 minutes to cook.
+Covering one part grain with 1.5 to two parts water is adequate to hydrate both the grains.
+However, rice takes 45 minutes to one hour to cook, whereas regular, old fashioned oats take only about seven minutes to cook.